International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_4_Information_Layer/3_4_InformationLayer.md

 publication and identification of data products and reusable data processing software (both referred to hereinafter as Digital Resources, or simply Resources).
-Once the relevant Resources are identified, they can be exchanged and consumed via semantically annotated, easily discoverable services.
+Once the relevant Resources are identified, they can be exchanged and consumed via easily discoverable services.
 Apart from those core commodities, the Information Model describes essential constituents of the International Data Spaces, its participants, its infrastructure components, and its processes.